-Several Bridge Builder Scholarship have been established for sophomore, junior and seniors in college who are enrolled as an undergraduate student in an ABET accredited engineering or engineering technology program or a Public Works major.
+Several Bridge Builder Scholarship and other scholarships have been established for sophomore, junior and seniors in college who are enrolled as an undergraduate student in an ABET accredited engineering, engineering technology program or a Public Works major.
 Applications for the 2019-2020 academic year are due June 1, 2019.
 Additional engineering scholarships may be available from the American Society of Civil Engineers – Tulsa Branch (ASCE), and the American Public Works Association (APWA) All applications received will also be considered for these scholarships.

 Eligibility: To be eligible, applicants must meet the following qualifications: